eddatasci/unrollment_proj/paper/abstract.md

 these algorithms that negatively affect marginalized student populations.
-In this project we use `R` to transparently build a number of predictive algorithms and show how decisions based on their results might affect underrepresented student groups in higher education.
+In this project we use `R` to transparently build a number of predictive algorithms and show how decisions based on their results might affect underserved student groups in higher education.
 We first use publicly available data from the High School Longitudinal Study and the `tidymodels` framework to evaluate the predictive accuracy of different modeling approaches, including elastic net regression, random forests, and neural networks.
-We next use predictions from these models to simulate the impact of various decision frameworks on students, with a particular focus on how currently underrepresented groups in higher education would be affected.
+We next use predictions from these models to simulate the impact of various decision frameworks on students, with a particular focus on how currently underserved groups in higher education would be affected.
 Our talk will emphasize both the development process used in `R` and the results of our analyses.